-Given that the ideal connectivity of edges within a graph is perpetually unknown, previous research focused on managing noisy edges directly from the edge perspective has yielded limited success.
-At times, this approach has inadvertently resulted in the removal of essential edges, leading to a degradation in algorithmic accuracy.
-Consequently, in this paper, we propose addressing the issue of noisy edges from the perspective of nodes.
+Given that the ideal connectivity of edges within a graph is perpetually unknown, previous research focused on managing noisy edges directly from the edge perspective has yielded limited success \cite{premachandran2013consensus,Wang_2022_BMVC}.
+In this paper, we propose to address the issue of noisy edges from the perspective of nodes.

 Graph-based machine learning models, much like other machine learning models, predominantly focus on tasks associated with data points, such as classifying these points or predicting values associated with them.
-Graph algorithms distinguish themselves by utilizing the relationships signified by edges to assist in accomplishing tasks that are centered on the nodes.
+Graph-based algorithms distinguish themselves by utilizing the relationships signified by edges to assist in accomplishing tasks that are centered on the nodes.
 Edges in a graph play a twofold role.
 While they contain significant structural information that can aid in achieving more accurate data transformations—such as those utilized by graph neural networks to harness the associative information between nodes for improved performance—they can also be detrimental.
 A multitude of incorrect or superfluous edges can indeed degrade the performance of machine learning models.
-By enhancing the nodes' resilience to noisy edges, we can exploit the beneficial edges to boost algorithmic performance without being adversely affected by the harmful ones.
+By enhancing the nodes' resilience to noisy edges, our method can exploit the beneficial edges to boost algorithmic performance without being adversely affected by the harmful ones.
 In this paper, we propose enhancing the nodes' resilience to noisy edges as a means to achieve improved algorithm performance by utilizing beneficial edges while concurrently mitigating the negative impact of harmful edges, when both coexist within the graph.